 Wells and Septic Systems

-You would think that a home inspection in Bloomfield HIlls would definitely include things as important as wells and septic systems.
+You would think that a home inspection in Metro Detroit Michigan would definitely include things as important as wells and septic systems.
 But that’s just not always the case – usually only if wells and septic systems are common in the area and then for an additional fee of about $150.
 Otherwise, separate inspections by qualified inspectors will be needed.
 Typically, a good inspection costs about $250, and a septic system inspection around $200.
 But these are usually not part of a standard home inspection.

 Ensuring Faultless Properties